C. B. J. Snyder: Professional affiliations

-Snyder joined the American Society of Heating and Ventilating Engineers in 1895, served on its Board of Governors from 1900 to 1904, and was elected President in 1907.
+Snyder joined the American Society of Heating and Ventilating Engineers in 1895, served on its Board of Governors from 1900 to 1904, and was elected president in 1907.
 He joined the American Institute of Architects in 1901 and was elevated to Fellow in 1905.

 Retirement

 In 1922, Snyder began openly exploring retirement.
-He said that he hadn't had a vacation in 18 years and was tired and completely worn-out and that it was time to go fishing.
+He said that he hadn't had a vacation in 18 years and was tired and completely worn-out, and that he wished to "go fishing."
 On July 1, 1923, Snyder officially retired.
-He was succeeded by another noted school architect Snyder helped train: William H. Gompert.
+He was succeeded by another noted school architect whom Snyder helped train: William H. Gompert.